Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-North Geelong has 35 active public transport stops operating within its boundaries.
-These stops serve a mix of train routes, totaling seven individual routes that collectively facilitate 1,667 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically residing 205 meters from the nearest transport stop.
-As a predominantly residential region, most residents commute outward using various modes of transportation.
-The car remains the primary mode of transport at 89%, while cycling accounts for 2%.
-On average, vehicle ownership stands at 1.2 per dwelling, which is below the regional average.
+North Geelong has 35 active public transport stops serving a mix of train routes.
+These are covered by 7 different routes, offering 1667 weekly passenger trips in total.
+The area's transport accessibility is rated as good, with residents typically living 205 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the primary mode of transport at 89%, while cycling accounts for 2%.
+On average, there are 1.2 vehicles per dwelling, below the regional average.

-According to the 2021 Census, 21.9% of residents work from home, a figure that may reflect COVID-19 conditions.
-The service frequency averages 238 trips per day across all routes, equating to approximately 47 weekly trips per individual stop.
+According to the 2021 Census, 21.9% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 238 trips per day, equating to approximately 47 weekly trips per individual stop.

 Frequently Asked Questions - Transport